Amauriotjr/Best-Recipe-Agent/README.md

 The system handles several error cases:

 - empty ingredient input;
-- missing local recipe database;
+- missing MongoDB connection string;
-- invalid recipe database format;
+- unavailable MongoDB database;
-- unavailable external API;
+- invalid database configuration;
-- failed external API request;
+- recipes without valid ingredients;
-- recipes without valid ingredients.
+- no matching recipes found.

-When the online API fails, the system uses the local recipe database as fallback.
+If MongoDB is not configured correctly, the system returns an error explaining that `MONGODB_URI` is missing or invalid.

 ## Deployment Preparation